 If you want to introduce some of the above-mentioned measures, but the permissions options in your current account structure do not meet your needs, you might benefit from one or more child accounts.

 Child account alternative

-If you have determined that a child-account setup isn't right for you, or you feel it might be too complex or time-intensive, you have an alternative.
-Thrive Marketing Enterprise offers an Enterprise Teams feature that allows admins to assign users to teams so that each team member's assets can be shared within the team and collaborated on by other team members only.
+If you have determined that a child-account setup isn't right for you, or you feel it might be too complex or time-intensive, Higher Logic offers an alternative.
+The Enterprise Teams feature allows admins to assign users to teams so that each team member's assets can be shared with the team and collaborated on by other team members only.

 NOTE: The Enterprise Teams feature is free and can be enabled in your account by a Customer Support agent.
 Create a case for more information and to request the feature be enabled.

 The Enterprise Teams feature differs from a child account in that everything remains associated with the main account, but some assets (such as messages and campaigns) are locked to a subset of users based on their membership on a given team.